Ghassan al-Sharbi: Sleep deprivation

 On August 7, 2008, the Washington Post reported that the Guantanamo guards defied orders to discontinue the illegal practice of arbitrarily moving captives multiples times a day to deprive them of sleep, after it was banned in March 2004.
 The report stated al-Sharbi was subjected to the "frequent flyer" program from November 2003 to February 2004.
 It also said that such sleep deprivation was applied widely against numerous detainees, and guards had continued to use it for months after it was banned.

-Robert Rachlin, one of his lawyers, stated:
+Robert Rachlin, one of his lawyers, stated:"We have to assume that the frequent flyer program, what its details were, was not designed to strengthen the comfort and resolve of the prisoner.
+Sleep deprivation is coercive.
+Of course it troubles me."

 The United States Supreme Court decision in Boumediene v.
 Bush (2008) overturned the Military Commissions Act of 2006, reaffirming detainee rights to use the habeas corpus process and to petition directly in the US courts.
 Many habeas corpus cases were reinstated, including that for al-Sharbi, which his father had initiated on his behalf.

 Dropped habeas petition

-On March 10, 2009, US District Court Judge Emmet Sullivan dismissed a habeas corpus petition filed on Al Sharbi's behalf.
+On March 10, 2009, US District Court Judge Emmet G. Sullivan dismissed a habeas corpus petition filed on Al Sharbi's behalf.
 Sullivan dismissed the petition at Al Sharbi's request.
 The petition had been initiated by his father, who had worked with the Center for Constitutional Rights to gain legal assistance in the United States prior to the appointment of military defense counsels.
 Al Sharbi's lawyer Robert Rachlin confirmed that Al Sharbi had consistently declined all legal assistance.
 He said the detainee had often expressed disdain for the United States process and was "an aspiring martyr".